The Magic School Bus: History

 The first medium that was developed from this franchise was the Magic School Bus book series.
 Craig Walker, vice-president and senior editorial director at Scholastic Co., stated that the concept began with the idea of combining science with fictional stories, and Joanna Cole (who had written both science and humor before) and Bruce Degen were then approached with creating such a series.
 Walker also explains that his own memories of school field trips and of a teacher he had once, served as further inspiration.
 The first book, The Magic School Bus at the Waterworks, was published in 1986.

 Cole and Degen started a new series called Ms. Frizzle's Adventures in 2001, which teaches social studies, eventually producing three books in that series.
 Microsoft Home began publishing Magic School Bus software in 1994, the same year The Magic School Bus concept was also adapted into an animated television series of the same name by Scholastic Entertainment along Canadian animation studio Nelvana.
 The series premiered on PBS in September 10, 1994 as the network's first series with complete animation, with musician Little Richard performing its theme song.
 In 1997, The Magic School Bus was picked up by Fox Kids Network to become part of their after-school block.
-The Network's after-school block had been receiving major flack due to the lack of educational values and The Magic School Bus was seen as a positive sign of a pivot towards an obligation of providing educational programming for children.
+The Network's after-school block had been criticized for the lack of educational values, and The Magic School Bus was seen as a positive sign of a pivot towards educational programming.